privacybydesign/pbdf-website/pages/en/irma-start.md

 about usage of IRMA.
 The address is not shared with anyone else.

 #### 1.3.
-Personalisation with your email address
+Penalization with your email address

 The email address that you possibly submit upon registration can now be loaded into your IRMA app on your phone.
-After the previous registration steps, in which you have chosen your PIN code and email address, you will receive a link (webaddress) by email.
+After the previous registration steps, in which you have chosen your PIN code and email address, you will receive a link (web-address) by email.
 By clicking on this link and following subsequent instructions, your email address will be added as attribute in your IRMA app.

-When you go in a webbrowser to the webaddress in this link (received by email), you will see an "Email Issue" button.
+When you go in a web-browser to the web-address in this link (received by email), you will see an "Email Issue" button.
 It illustrates how issuing and receiving of attributes works.